couchbaselabs/dcp-documentation/transport-spec.md

 ##Terminology

 * **Consumer** - The endpoint in a connection that is responsible for requesting different kinds of data.
-The consumer is responsible for doing some sort of processing with the data sent from the consumer.
+The consumer is responsible for doing some sort of processing with the data sent from the producer.
 * **Producer** - The endpoint in a connection that is responsible for producing data for given requests.
 * **Stream** - A stream is a series of messages sent over a given period of time that are generate from a particular request message.
 * **Snapshot** - A unique sequence of keys that is sent by a stream.